abughalib/LookingForTeam-discord-bot/README.md

 - Make Sure you have [Node 18+ Installed](https://nodejs.org/en/download/)
 - [Create a Discord bot](https://discord.com/developers/applications)
-- Goto Bot in Discord Developer Portal->settings
+- Go to Bot in Discord Developer Portal→ settings

   - Give your Bot a nice name and Picture
   - Reset Token, Enter 2FA code (if you have any)
-  - Copy the Token and set your evironment variable.
+  - Copy the Token and set your environment variable.
     - In Windows
       - Search for `Edit the system enviroment variables`
       - Select the result it would take you to System Properties.
       - Click on Environment Variables
-      - Under Uservariables for "Your Username"-> Click New.
+      - Under User variables for "Your Username"-> Click New.
       - Variable Name: `LOOKING_FOR_TEAM_BOT_TOKEN` && Variable Value: `Your Bot Token`
-      - Select OK -> OK -> OK, Restart your Terminal, CMD or IDE.
+      - Select OK → OK → OK, Restart your Terminal, CMD or IDE.
     - In Linux
       - Open your Terminal and use the command
         ```bash